-The goal of Workers™ was to create a Queued Message Handler that was as easy to use as the LabVIEW QMH, while being modular, scalable and more advanced where possible.
-Workers™ provides you with a QMH framework with the following features:
+The goal of Workers was to create a Queued Message Handler (QMH) that would look and feel like the LabVIEW QMH template, while being modular, scalable and extensible at the same time.

 A 'Worker' is the name given to our modular Queued Message Handlers (QMHs).
 Being modular, Workers join together like building blocks so that you can easily create a hierarchy of them to form the frame of your application.
 Their modular design also make them re-usable and easy to scale with our Create/Add Worker tool.
 They are designed to be minimal yet flexible, reducing the need for duplicated code, and can be either statically-linked to one another or dynamically loaded.

-Workers™ allows you to quickly build up the frame of a LabVIEW application with as many Workers as you need with our Create/Add Worker tool.
+Workers allows you to quickly build up the frame of a LabVIEW application with as many Workers as you need with our Create/Add Worker tool.
 This tool allows you to create and integrate Workers directly together in very little time, saving you effort during your initial development phase and whenever you need to scale your application in the future.
 With this tool you can also re-use Workers from other projects, or create new Workers based on your own Worker templates.

 Workers is built with LVOOP, providing several benefits over non-LVOOP based LabVIEW frameworks.
 For example, a Worker's functionality can be extended by inheriting the Worker from a Worker base class, where you can put common code that can be utilized by your Workers.
 This also means that the Workers API and all common framework code is kept out your Workers, significantly reducing code duplication in each Worker.
 This keeps the structure of a Worker minimal and easy to understand for beginner developers, while also being extensible for more advanced developers.